External Object Storage

 Rules help import specific files from external object storage into the knowledge base.
 Using [glob patterns](https://en.wikipedia.org/wiki/Glob_\(programming\)), you can include or exclude specific files.

 When setting up rules for importing files from your external object storage into the knowledge base, understanding how to effectively use Glob patterns is crucial.
-Here are steps and tips to guide you through the process:
+Here are some tips to guide you through the process:

 * `*` (asterisk) matches zero or more characters.
 For instance, `*.pdf` matches all files ending in `.pdf`.